bigfix/developer.bigfix.com/site/reference/types/bes-fixlet.md

 # property &lt;integer&gt; of &lt;bes fixlet&gt; : bes property

-If the specified Fixlet is from an analysis, this inspector returns the property with the ID given by &lt;integer&lt;.
+If the specified Fixlet is from an analysis, this inspector returns the property with the ID given by &lt;integer&gt;.

 # property of &lt;bes fixlet&gt; : bes property

-If the specified Fixlet is from an analysis, this inspector returns a list of all of the &lt;bes property&lt; objects associated with it.
+If the specified Fixlet is from an analysis, this inspector returns a list of all of the &lt;bes property&gt; objects associated with it.

 # relevance clause of &lt;bes fixlet&gt; : string

 Iterates over all the individual relevances clauses in a Fixlet.
-The related inspector &#39;relevance of &lt;bes fixlet&lt;&#39; returns a single clause that ANDs together all the individual clauses.
+The related inspector &#39;relevance of &lt;bes fixlet&gt;&#39; returns a single clause that ANDs together all the individual clauses.

 # relevance of &lt;bes fixlet&gt; : string